Indiana Jones and the Kingdom of the Crystal Skull: Development

-Ford disliked the new angle, telling Lucas, "No way am I being in a Steven Spielberg movie like that."
-Spielberg himself, who depicted aliens in Close Encounters of the Third Kind and E.T. the Extra-Terrestrial, resisted it.
-Lucas came up with a story, which Jeb Stuart turned into a script from October 1993 to May 1994.
-(Stuart had previously written The Fugitive, which starred Ford.)
-Lucas wanted Indiana to get married, which would allow Henry Jones, Sr. to return, expressing concern over whether his son is happy with what he has accomplished.
+Perceiving that Ford and Spielberg opined that the film was too much an obvious Lucas-Spielbergian idea, Lucas personally felt that Ford and Spielberg didn't fully understand the franchise's malleability; instead of doing the exact same movie all the time, all they had to do was to test different genres with each installment and it wouldn't stop being an adventure of the title character looking after some artifact as long it were a believable MacGuffin with an archaeological or historical background.
+He came up with a story, which Jeb Stuart turned into a script from October 1993 to May 1994.
+(Stuart had previously written 1993's The Fugitive, which starred Ford.)
+Lucas wanted Indiana to get married, which would allow Henry Jones Sr. to return, expressing concern over whether his son is happy with what he has accomplished.
 After he learned that Joseph Stalin was interested in psychic warfare, he decided to have Soviets as the villains and the aliens to have psychic powers.
 Following Stuart's next draft, Lucas hired Last Crusade writer Jeffrey Boam to write the next three versions, the last of which was completed in March 1996.
 Three months later, Independence Day was released, and Spielberg told Lucas he would not make another alien invasion film.
 Lucas decided to focus on the Star Wars prequels.

 In a 2000 interview, Spielberg said that his children constantly asked when he would make the next Indiana Jones film, and that the project would soon be revived.
 The same year, Ford, Lucas, Spielberg, Frank Marshall and Kathleen Kennedy met during the American Film Institute's tribute to Ford, and decided they wanted to enjoy the experience of making an Indiana Jones film again.
 Spielberg also found returning to the series a respite from his many dark films during this period, such as A.I.
-Artificial Intelligence, Minority Report, and Munich.
+Artificial Intelligence (2001), Minority Report (2002), and Munich (2005).
 Lucas convinced Spielberg to use aliens in the plot by saying they were not "extraterrestrials", but "interdimensional", with this concept taking inspiration in the superstring theory.
 Spielberg and Lucas discussed the central idea of a B-movie involving aliens, and Lucas suggested using the crystal skulls to ground the idea.
 Lucas found those artifacts as fascinating as the Ark of the Covenant, and had intended to feature them for a Young Indiana Jones episode before the show's cancellation.
-M. Night Shyamalan was hired to write for an intended 2002 shoot, but he was overwhelmed writing a sequel to a film he loved like Raiders of the Lost Ark, and claimed it was difficult to get Ford, Spielberg and Lucas to focus.
+M. Night Shyamalan was hired to write for an intended 2002 shoot, but he was overwhelmed writing a sequel to a film he loved like Raiders of the Lost Ark (1981), and claimed it was difficult to get Ford, Spielberg and Lucas to focus.
 Stephen Gaghan and Tom Stoppard were also approached.